franguzmang1/javascriptAppChallenge/README.md

 6 - The project should open itself in a new tab in the navigator, if not, check in the console the port the app is deployed at and type in the navigator "localhost:#port".

-7 - Start entering your hours in each day of the week!
+7 - Start entering your hours for each day of the week!